Canner/wren-engine/ibis-server/docs/development.md

 - Execute `just dev` to start the server in development mode (auto-reloads on code changes)
 - The default port is `8000`.
 You can change it by running `just port=8001 run` or `just port=8001 dev`

-To run the tests:
-- Execute `just test`

 ### Environment Variables
 - `WREN_ENGINE_ENDPOINT`: The endpoint of the Wren Java engine
 - `LOG_LEVEL`: The log level of the server (default is INFO)